Stone Point Capital, Insight Partners to buy CoreLogic for $6 billion

-(Reuters) - Private equity firms Stone Point Capital and Insight Partners have agreed to buy CoreLogic Inc for about $6 billion, the property data and analytics company said on Thursday.
+(Reuters) - Real-estate data provider CoreLogic Inc said on Thursday that it would be acquired by private-equity firms Stone Point Capital and Insight Partners for about $6 billion in cash.

-Last year, the real estate data provider had rejected a $7 billion buyout deal from activist investors Senator Investment Group LP and Cannae Holdings Inc.
+The deal comes months after the company’s rejection of an unsolicited $7 billion buyout offer from activist investors Senator Investment Group LP and Cannae Holdings Inc last year.

-Rival CoStar Group Inc and a private equity consortium led by Warburg Pincus and GTCR were also among the bidders seeking to acquire CoreLogic, Reuters reported in October last year. (reut.rs/3tmRTRb)
+Rival CoStar Group Inc and a PE consortium led by Warburg Pincus and GTCR were also among the bidders, Reuters reported in October. (reut.rs/3tmRTRb)

-Shareholders of CoreLogic will be offered $80 per share in cash, the company said.
-The price represents a discount of about 1% to the stock’s last close.
+Stone Point Capital, headed by former Goldman Sachs banker Chuck Davis, invests primarily in the financial services sector, while Insight Partners’ portfolio chiefly consists of software companies.

 Evercore was the financial adviser to CoreLogic, while JP Morgan Securities and Wells Fargo advised Stone Point Capital and Insight Partners on the deal.